caudaz/robotND1-proj4/README.md

 The basic characteristics of a FCN are:

--1x1 convolutions, can accept any si
+* 1x1 convolutions: reduces layers to a deeper 1x1 convolution layer as opposed to a fully connected layer does basic classification of images.
+The effect is to preserve image spacial information.

 ![](./media/1x1_convolution.jpg)

--Transposed convolutions – upsample the previous layer to a desired dimension.
+* Transposed convolutions – upsample the previous layer to a desired dimension.
 Also called “deconvolutions”

 ![](./media/transposed_convolutions.jpg)

--Skip connections – allow to know where in the image the object is.
+* Skip connections – allow to know where in the image the object is.
 They feed the output of layers in the encoding block to layers in the decoder block, using element wise operations.
 Allow for multiple resolutions.